ropensci-archive/Rclean/joss/paper.md

 To conclude, we hope that `Rclean` makes writing scientific software easier for the R community.
-We look forward to feedback and help with extending its application, particularly in the area of reproducibility, such as using code cleaning in the creation of more robust capsules (Pasquier et al. 2018).
+We look forward to feedback and help with extending its application, particularly in the area of reproducibility.
 To get involved, report bugs, suggest features, please visit the project page.

 Acknowledgments
 ===============